jbmorley/raspberry-pi-bootstrap/README.md

 Personal notes on bootstrapping a basic Raspberry Pi setup

-_These notes are intended for my own personal use only; you are free to use them for reference, but you'll almost certainly find they include steps which don't match your preferred configuration or needs._
+_These notes are intended for my own personal use only; you are free to use them for reference, but you'll almost certainly find they include steps which don't match your preferred configuration or needs.
+Please don't use my email address in your own setups._

 ## Getting Started